Does Polycystic Ovary Syndrome (PCOS) Cause Infertility?

 After ovulation is induced with Clomid or Letrozole, the doctor may recommend timed intercourse or intrauterine insemination (IUI).
 Injectable FSH with IUI can also be used in women with PCOS, but because multiple eggs are released at once, there is a higher risk of multiples so this course of treatment must be performed carefully and with close supervision.

-If you are struggling to get pregnant or want to learn more about PCOS, call our office at (415) 603-6999.
-Our patient liaisons would be happy to answer any questions you might have and can help you book a consultation with Dr. Kort or Dr. Morin in either our San Francisco or Palo Alto office..
+If you are struggling to get pregnant or want to learn more about PCOS you can request an appointment online.
+Our patient liaisons would be happy to answer any questions you might have and can help you book a consultation with Dr. Kort or Dr. Morin or any RMA physician.